apache/mxnet/docs/api/python/rnn.md

     BaseRNNCell.pack_weights
 ```

-The cell API operates on symbols and returns output symbols based on the type of RNN.
-Take
+When working with the cell API, the precise input and output symbols
-Long-short term memory (LSTM) as an example:
+depend on the type of RNN you are using.
+Take Long Short-Term Memory (LSTM) for example:

 ```python
 import mxnet as mx